Dysphania (plant): Chromosome numbers

 Chromosome numbers reported are 2n=16, 18, 32, 36, and 48.

 Photosynthesis pathway

 All species of genus Dysphania are C3 plants with normal leaf anatomy.

 Distribution

 The genus Dysphania is distributed worldwide from the tropics and subtropics to warm-temperate regions.
 In Europe, the species are native, archaeophytes, or naturalized, in the northern regions absent or rarely adventive.

 Systematics

 The genus Dysphania belongs to the tribe Dysphanieae in the subfamily Chenopodioideae within the plant family Amaranthaceae.
-According to phylogenetic research, it is related to genera Suckleya and Cycloloma.
+According to phylogenetic research, it is related to genus Suckleya.

 Dysphania was first published in 1810 by Robert Brown in Prodromus Florae Novae Hollandiae, p.
 411-412.
 Type species is Dysphania littoralis R.Br..

-The genus Dysphania primarily comprised 7-10 Australian species.
-Sometimes they were grouped as an own family, Dysphaniaceae Pax & Hoffmann, or even regarded as members of families Illecebraceae and Caryophyllaceae.
-In 2002, Sergei L. Mosyakin & Steven E. Clemants extended the genus for the glandular species of Chenopodium subgenus Ambrosia A.J.Scott.
+The genus Dysphania comprised primarily 7-10 Australian species.
+Some authorities group them as their own separate family, Dysphaniaceae, or alternatively treat them as members of the families Illecebraceae and Caryophyllaceae.

-Synonyms for Dysphania R.Br. are Neobotrydium Moldenke, Roubieva Moq. and Teloxys Moq..

-The genus Dysphania consists of four sections with about 40 species:
+The genus Dysphania consists of 46 species classified in at least four sections: